henribaeyens/apiplatform-docker-setup/README.md

 Dispatch a message to the RabbitMQ broker.
 You can check the RabbitMQ management interface at https://rmq.api.docker.localhost to see if it is there.
 Invoke the following command to consume the message:
+### Test 3
+A user is created using a post request.
+It succeeds if the response yields a 201 status code.
+Additionally, it sends a message to the RabbitMQ broker, which, when consumed, sends an email.

 ```
 bin/bash # access the php container